 A joint FEBS / Biochemical Society Focused Meeting

-Abstract submission is now closed.
-If you would like to submit an abstract for this conference please contact the email@example.com.
+Online abstract submission is now closed.
+If you wish to submit an abstract please contact the email@example.com.
 Late abstracts will not appear in the programme book.

 Registration is now closed.

 Oral communication slots are available at this meeting.
 All attendees, particularly researchers in the early stages of their career, are invited to submit a poster abstract for consideration as an oral communication.

 Student Bursaries and FEBS Youth Travel Grants are available for this meeting.

 Not a member of the Biochemical Society?
 Join today and save up to £100 on your registration fee.